-After the 16th-century reconstruction, the west façade was stripped of the tower, and the apse was rebuilt into a polygonal chancel.
-Inside, it was separated from the nave by a double chancel arcade.
-Since the new chancel was lower than the original apse, a new, gothic structure was inserted into the romanesque arch.
-From the fourteenth century, the interior of the church was decorated with gothic wall paintings, depicting, among others, Archangel Michael weighing the souls, St. Catherine and St. Nicholas.
+As a result of the 16th-century reconstruction, the western façade was deprived of the tower, and the apse was rebuilt into a polygonal chancel.
+Inside, it was separated from the nave by a doubled rood arcade, consisting of a pointed archivolt without moulding, over which there was an older bricked-up semicircular and stepped arcade.
+This solution was used because the new chancel was lower than the original apse, so a new, Gothic structure had to be inserted into the Romanesque arch.
+After the reconstruction, the gallery was no longer placed in the nave.

 Currently, the church functions under the dedication of the Transfiguration of the Lord.
 It has a layout and body from the times of the late-Gothic reconstruction of the Romanesque church, which, although it simplified the external facades, interestingly, left the original, small window openings.
 The monument, apart from the turret on the roof ridge of the nave, is devoid of major early modern transformations.
 Inside, there is no longer a Romanesque gallery, but you can see relics of 14th-century paintings and an interesting Romanesque rood arcade with a late-Gothic arcade pierced in it.

 Slovensko.
 Ilustrovaná encyklopédia pamiatok, red.
 P.Kresánek, Bratislava 2020.